 A grandiose narcissist could be a hugely successful person, a leader, a company CEO, or a public figure with many adoring fans.
 These people are driven to accomplish great things in order to demonstrate their superiority.
 From the outside, the narcissist’s qualities will seem appealing or attractive.
 However, this view may only be temporary or possible from afar.

+One the most significant signs of grandiose narcissism is a lack of reciprocity.
 Because grandiose narcissists are only concerned with fulfilling their own needs and interests, their decisions may not benefit the entire group or organization.
-The selfishness of grandiose narcissism will ensure that all people will not reap the same rewards.2 For example, a narcissist who is the president of a company won’t care if employees or stockholders are dissatisfied in their position or performance.
+The selfishness of grandiose narcissism will ensure that all people will not reap the same rewards.2 For example, a narcissist who is the president of a company won’t care if employees or stockholders are dissatisfied with their position or performance.
 As long as they are getting paid and living the lifestyle they want, they have little interest in others.
 Furthermore, they will not care enough about other people’s opinions to even take the situation seriously.

 5 Ways to Deal With a Grandiose Narcissist